TalaoDAO/oidc4vc-server/docs/source/api.rst

 For your users, this flow includes a consent screen that describes through 'scopes' the actions that the user allows to your application.
 For example, when the user logs in, they might be asked to accept or reject a partnership.

+There is no off-line access through Refresh Token but Talao partnership allows your company to get user data as long as the partnership is authorized.
+It means that you always need consent of an online user who signed-in Talao to issue or delete a certificate on his/her behalf.

+.. note:: If your company needs to sign and issue a certificate, see further the Client Credential flow.

 You request an access to these functionalities using the scope parameter, which your app includes in its request.

 Below list of scopes  :

-* user:manage:certificate : This scope allows your company to issue/delete certificate signed by users
+* user:manage:certificate : This scope allows your company to issue/delete certificate on behalf of a user
 * user:manage:partner : This scope allows your company to request, accept or reject partnership with all Identities on behalf of a user
 * user:manage:referent : this scop allow your company to add or remove referent on behalf of a user